From the Cardross Road to Loch Lomond

 Helen.
 Across the river is the town of Greenock, barely visible in the

 photo below left.
-Returning from Helensburgh to Kirkton House, we sat by our
+From Helensburgh, we returned to Kirkton House, sat by our

 Port of Glasgow.
-Here, the tranquil hues of fading daylight had turned the
+Here, the tranquil hues of fading daylight turned the

 To Ayrshire and Back Again